EuroLinux/eurolinux-migration-scripts/README.md

 it and related packages such as *kernel-devel*, *kernel-headers*, etc. an additional script has been created: *remove_kernels.sh*.

-Once the migration has been completed, you are recommended to reboot your system and only then the *remove_kernels.sh* script shall be launched.

-The script will proceed  only if it is certain a system has already successfully migrated to EuroLinux.
-The default behavior is to remove everything that is not provided by EuroLinux but the user can specify, if they want to remove only the kernels their old distro provided or all non-EuroLinux kernels and related packages - those from third-party repositories among others.
+The script will be launched automatically if a system has already successfully migrated to EuroLinux.
+The default behavior is to remove everything that is not provided by EuroLinux but if running manually, the user can specify, if they want to remove only the kernels their old distro provided or all non-EuroLinux kernels and related packages - those from third-party repositories among others.
 Or if they want to perform a dry-run for listing, what would happen.

-Once the answer is present, a systemd service will be created and enabled - it will remove the specified packages on next system boot, perform a bootloader update, disable itself and reboot the machine to ensure no leftovers are present.
+Once the answer is present, a systemd service will be created and enabled - it will remove the specified packages on next system boot, perform a bootloader update and disable itself to ensure no leftovers are present.

 ## Tests